Blank blank WWII Vehicle and Gun Database

 1945(2)

-The Sturmpanzer VI mit 38cm Mörser RW61 was designed in 1943, manufactured by Alkett based on the existing fully tracked Tiger and was in use from 1943 to 1945.
+The Sturmpanzer VI mit 38cm Mörser RW61 was a Self Propelled Artillery vehicle designed in 1943, manufactured by Alkett, it was based on the fully tracked Tiger chassis and was in use from 1943 to 1945.
+It was commonly called a Sturmtiger.

 Flag of World War 2 Germany